steven-varga/h5cpp-doc/docs/architecture.md

 #### WRITE
 There are two kind of operators:

-* **reference** are for objects H5CPP is aware of.
-This is the recommended pattern, and have the same performance characteristics of the pointer types; except the convenience.
+* **Reference**-consuming operators are for objects H5CPP is aware of.
+This is the recommended pattern, and these operators have the same performance characteristics of the pointer types plus the convenience.
-* **pointer** support any raw memory locations, as long as they are continous.
-Mostly useful for cases not covered.
-You pick the memory location, tell the data transfer properties and the rest is taken care of.
+* **Pointer**-consuming operators support any raw memory locations, as long as they are contiguous.
+They are useful mostly for cases not covered otherwise.
+You pick the memory location, supply the data transfer properties, and the rest is taken care of.

-Keep in mind that the underlying HDF5 system always reserves a chunk size buffer for data transfer, usually for filtering and or data conversion.
-Nevertheless this data transfer buffer is minimal -- as under ideal conditions the chunks should be not more than the level 3 cache size of the processor.
+Keep in mind that the underlying HDF5 system always reserves a chunk-sized buffer for data transfer, usually for filtering and or data conversion.
+Nevertheless this data transfer buffer is minimal -- as under ideal conditions the chunk size should not be larger than the level 3 cache size of the processor.

 ```cpp
 template <typename T> h5::err_t h5::write( dataset,  const T& ref